Seed Funding

 This seed funding is for Transition groups or Hubs in England, Wales and Northern Ireland registered with Transition Network.
 (Our partners SCCAN offer their own funding programmes in Scotland.)

 To register on the Transition Network site, please follow this link.
-For groups just starting, we are offer a short Launch workshop on 18 November and 2 December – find out more and join in here.
 More information on eligibility and the criteria for becoming a transition group is here.

 We have tried to make this application process as simple and easy as possible, using short online forms, videos and screen readable content.
 Groups can make more than one application and can apply for more than one type of grant.

 Please do read our All You Need to Know guide before applying.
-Join our ‘Ask the Team’ webinar on 27 November if you have further questions.
+You can also view our Frequently Asked Questions here.

 The deadline for applications is 11.59pm on 7 January 2024.